retaildevcrews/ngsa-asb/monitoring/README.md

 Select a descriptive name when creating the service principal `<your-service-principal-name>` e.g  `grafana-reader`

-- Goto Azure Active Directory --> App Registration
+- Go to Azure Active Directory --> App Registration
 - Click New Registration and enter `<your-service-principal-name>`
   - Select option "Accounts in this organizational directory only (Microsoft only - Single tenant)"
   - Click Register, this will open up the App registrations settings screen.